0:00 0:00

 The Truth about Autism and Sleep Problems

-But through Ashley’s smile, there’s a sort of sadness, a defeat.
-She may have older kids than these moms, but she can’t speak about the ordeal of not sleeping through the night as something in past tense.
-She’s an autism mom and she abides by a different set of rules (and milestones).
+But behind her smile, there’s a lingering sense of exhaustion and frustration.
+As an autism mom, sleep struggles are still very much a part of Ashley’s everyday life.
+She may have older kids than these moms, but she can’t talk about the ordeal of not sleeping through the night as something in past tense.
+Ashley lives by a different set of rules (and milestones).
 Sleep, in her home, has been a long-term struggle.

-What Causes Sleep Disorders in Children with Autism?
+How Common Are Sleep Problems in Children with Autism?

 Bedwetting